This article has links to products and services we love, which we may make commission from.

 A detailed guide to the best budget hotels in Edinburgh, located in the city’s popular areas so you can get the most out of your stay by being close to the action without breaking the bank!

-About the Author: Eilidh has lived in Scotland her entire life and loves visiting Edinburgh with her family, especially during the festive period and when the Fringe Festival is on.
+About the Author: Eilidh has lived in Scotland her entire life and loves visiting Edinburgh with her family, especially during the festive period and when the Fringe is on.
 As a University student, she is looking to travel more and experience new cultures in the future.